Skip to content

 A few things I’d like to see more people doing in a crowd:

-1) Carrying their effects in such a way that makes their personal sphere well, not so spherical.
+1) Carrying their belongings in such a way that makes their personal sphere well, not so spherical.

 2) Travelling generally on the right of a path, with the swifter walkers a little further to the left.